roylines/gits/README.md

 	gits 1 commit -m 'forcing the commit to the first user in the .gits file' gits 2 commit -m 'forcing the commit to the second user in the .gits file'

+## Signing key
+When git config user.signingkey is set, gits will automatically try to commit with -S when the first user is the author.

 ## Installation
 ### Manual Installation
 	$ wget https://raw.github.com/roylines/gits/master/gits.sh -O /usr/local/bin/gits